Select region & language

 How we engage:

-• Sustainability partnerships
+• Sustainability partnerships such as enabling take-back schemes.

 How we engage:

-• Annual performance review
+• Annual performance reviews.

-• Learning and development opportunities
+• Learning and development opportunities.

 How we engage:

-• Donations and volunteering
+• Donations and volunteering.

-• Meetings with regulators to understand their priorities and share our views on policy issues
+• Meetings with regulators to understand their priorities and share our views on policy issues and advocate the deployment of low-carbon technology and energy-efficient solutions.

 How we engage:

-• Annual General Meeting
+• Annual General Meeting.

-• Group reporting
+• Group reporting.

-• Investor relations website
+• Investor relations website linking to our sustainability page.

-• Investor roadshows and conferences
+• Investor roadshows and conferences including sustainability themes.

-• Press releases
+• Press releases.

-• Quarterly analyst and investor webcasts
+• Quarterly analyst and investor webcasts, including a specific section on sustainability.

 How we engage:

-• Early engagement during new product development
+• Co-development of initiatives and early engagement during new product development.

-• On-site evaluations and audits
+• On-site evaluations and audits including interviews with the supplier’s employees.

-• Town hall and supplier day events
+• Town hall and supplier day events.

 More on sustainability